-CEOs are increasingly alarmed about their reviews on Glassdoor and other employer review sites, and how it affects their business processes and recruiting prospects.
+CEOs are increasingly alarmed about their reviews on Glassdoor and other employer review sites, and how it affects their careers and recruiting prospects.
 We've dubbed this phenomenon Glassdoor angst.
 And if you're embarrassed by those reviews, it's easy to overreact.
 Who likes being made profoundly uncomfortable by someone anonymously bashing your organization?
 No one wants to have their staffing affected because of some disgruntled former or current employees.

 So here are a few articles we thought provided some useful perspective and advice about what to do to improve those negative Glassdoor reviews.
 (Glassdoor also offers an entire category to deal with this exact concern):